aetperf/aetperf.github.io/_posts/2025-09-29-FastTransfer-Performance-with-Citus-Columnar-Storage-in-PostgreSQL.md

 For this analysis, we focus on three methods that we've found most effective in PostgreSQL environments: **Ctid**, **Ntile**, and **RangeId**.
 Each offers distinct advantages depending on your specific use case.

+Also not that in more recent versions of FastTransfer (v0.13.8) a new method was introduced `Physloc` parallel method for SQL Server sources.

 ## Understanding Citus Columnar Storage

 Before diving into the performance results, it's worth understanding what makes columnar storage particularly interesting for data migration scenarios.
 [Citus](https://docs.citusdata.com/en/v13.0/) is an open-source PostgreSQL extension that adds distributed database capabilities and columnar storage options.